Darren Oliver: Professional career

-Early professional career (1993-2005)
+Early professional career (1993–2005)

 Oliver made his major league debut on September 1, 1993, at the age of 22 at Fenway Park against the Boston Red Sox.
 In 1996, Oliver became a starter for the Rangers and won 14 games.
 Oliver is the first pitcher ever to pitch in interleague play.
 He was the starting pitcher in the Texas Rangers' 4–3 loss to the San Francisco Giants on June 12, 1997, at The Ballpark in Arlington.
 From 1993 to 1998, Oliver pitched for the Rangers.

 On July 31, 1998, the Rangers traded Oliver, Fernando Tatís, and a player to be named later (Mark Little) to the St. Louis Cardinals for Royce Clayton and Todd Stottlemyre.
 He pitched for St. Louis until 1999, returning to the Rangers for the next two years.
 As a Cardinal, he was also the starting and winning pitcher in the game where Mark McGwire hit his record-tying 61st home run on September 7, 1998.

 In 2002, Oliver pitched for the Boston Red Sox as a left-handed reliever.
 In 2003, Oliver won 13 games for the Colorado Rockies.
 In 2004, Oliver pitched for the Florida Marlins and Houston Astros.
 After 2004, he became a free agent.

 In 2004, Oliver was one of four African-American starting pitchers in Major League Baseball.

 In 2005, the Rockies brought him to their spring training camp, but released him.
 Oliver missed the entire season.

 New York Mets (2006)

-After the 2005 season, Oliver signed with the New York Mets and made the team as a reliever.
-Oliver proved to be very useful in the Mets bullpen, going 4–1 with a 3.44 ERA in 45 games and 81 innings.
+After the 2005 season, Oliver signed with the New York Mets as a reliever.
+Oliver proved to be very useful in the Mets' bullpen, going 4–1 with a 3.44 ERA in 45 games and 81 innings.
 He made a six-inning relief appearance in Game 3 of the 2006 NLCS.
 Despite not giving up a run, the Mets lost the game and were down 2–1 in the series.
 He was mentioned as a potential starter for Game 7; the Mets instead tapped Óliver Pérez as the starter.